 The Surgical Science and Training (SST) Examination assesses a candidate’s basic surgical science knowledge in Anatomy, Pathology, Microbiology, Pharmacology and Physiology together with the level of practical experience accumulated in caring for the surgical patient.
 It comprises a one-day written examination (multiple choice questions and short answer questions) and a two-day clinical examination.
 OMS 1 trainees must pass the SST Examination to progress to OMS 2 training.

-The Final Examination is blueprinted to curriculum modules and proficiency domains.
+The OMS Fellowship Examination is blueprinted to curriculum modules and proficiency domains.
 It consists of a two-day written examination (short answer questions) and a two-day clinical examination.
-Trainees who have completed their training or are in the last 18 months of training may apply for assessment of eligibility to attempt the Final Examination.
-OMS 4 trainees must pass the Final Examination to apply for the award of Fellowship.
+Trainees who have completed their training or are in the last 18 months of training may apply for assessment of eligibility to attempt the OMS Fellowship Examination.
+OMS 4 trainees must pass the OMS Fellowship Examination to apply for the award of Fellowship.

 The passing standard for each of these examinations is set by the relevant examination review panel using formal standard setting methods.
 The ‘passing standard’ is reviewed at each examination series and may be adjusted with consideration to differences in the difficulty of examinations and to maintain the standards.
 The minimum score required to pass may be set by applying an error adjustment to the ‘passing standard’ score.